In 2018 Americans spent $72billion on their diet industry – notwithstanding its incredible failure rate (95%+).

 Yo-Yo dieting (or cyclical weight gain) is a term that refers to the cyclical loss and subsequent gain of weight; resembling the up-down motion of a yo-yo.

-So, don’t be a duffer (diet, fail & repeater) – get with the programme and achieve your own lifetime transformation.
+Our advice is: don’t be a duffer (diet, fail, repeater) – get with the programme, break the trap of cyclical dieting and achieve your own lifelong transformation.